Tenaris laying off Canada workers as Trump's steel tariffs bite

-TORONTO, July 1 (Reuters) - Luxembourg-based steel pipe maker Tenaris SA is temporarily laying off workers and adjusting production at a Canadian plant because of uncertainty in the steel market following tariffs imposed by the United States, a company official said on Saturday.
+TORONTO (Reuters) - Luxembourg-based steel pipe maker Tenaris SA (TENR.MI) is temporarily laying off workers and adjusting production at a Canadian plant because of uncertainty in the steel market following tariffs imposed by the United States, a company official said on Saturday.

 Teneris will lay off 40 workers at its TenarisAlgomaTubes plant in Ontario and adjust output there because of the U.S. tariffs on steel and aluminum imports, said David McHattie, a vice-president for Canada, in statement.